alexkasko/springjdbc-iterable/README.md

         }});

 This looks not such convenient, as previous example.
-But things become even worse when you need to load multiple big result sets and process them simultaniously.
-You may call `jt` another time in `ResultSetExtractor` and process its results in another `ResultSetExtractor` but java's syntax for closures made this no concise and separate classes or even real closures from java 8 won't help much.
+But things become even worse when you need to load multiple big result sets and process them simultaneously.
+You may call `jt` another time in `ResultSetExtractor` and process its results in another `ResultSetExtractor` but java's syntax for closures made this not concise and separate classes or even real closures from java 8 won't help much.

 Solution